PrplYoru/YT_Video_Downloader/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple gui youtube video downloader built with python, pytube to communicate with youtube and kivy for the GUI.
+A simple gui youtube video downloader built with python, pytube, ffmpeg, tkinter and yt-dlp.

 <p align="right">(<a href="#top">back to top</a>)</p>